 The Company's stock compensation plan, approved by the Company's stockholders and administered by the Compensation and Benefits Committee of the Board of Directors of the Company (the "CBC"), provides for the grant of incentive stock options, restricted stock and other stock-based awards or units to key employees and directors.
-The plan authorizes the grant of up to 7.8 million shares or units through April 2025.
-At December 31, 2020, approximately 3.0 million shares were available for future issuance under the plan.
+The plan, as amended, authorizes the grant of up to 11.0 million shares or units through April 2030.
+At December 31, 2021, approximately 5.8 million shares were available for future issuance under the plan.

-The total compensation expense related to all grants awarded under the plan was \$8.4 million, \$8.8 million and \$7.6 million, for the years ended December 31, 2020, 2019 and 2018, respectively.
-The related income tax benefits recognized in earnings were \$1.7 million, \$2.0 million and \$1.8 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+The total compensation expense related to all grants awarded under the plan was \$7.6 million, \$8.4 million and \$8.8 million, for the years ended December 31, 2021, 2020 and 2019, respectively.
+The related income tax benefits recognized in earnings were \$1.5 million, \$1.7 million and \$2.0 million for the years ended December 31, 2021, 2020 and 2019, respectively.